-All members of the committee should be present for the dissertation defense, and the Director of the Ph.D.
-Program will make exceptions only for unusual circumstances.
+All dissertation defenses should be conducted in person except in situations where there is an approved accommodation (see Time Limit in the PhD Program section of Academic Policies and Procedures).
 Defenses, like proposal hearings, are open to all members of the Heller community, and the same procedures are followed.
 At the end of the hearing, the committee will ask you and the audience to leave the room while they confer on evaluating the thesis and any necessary revisions.
 The committee will either: (1) approve the dissertation; (2) defer action pending minor revisions and chair approval; (3) defer action pending major revisions and a full committee hearing; and (4) reject the dissertation.
 The Committee will record its decision on the Report for Doctoral Defense form and submit it to the Ph.D.
 Program Office.